top of page

 Chapter Treasurer - Tammera Nauts, LCSW, LAC

-Tammera Nauts, LCSW, LAC is the Director of Integrated Behavioral Health with the Montana Primary Care Association.
+Tammera Nauts, LCSW, LAC is the co-owner of Nauts IBH where she contracts to provide therapy, consultation, and training services.
 Tammera has broad experience in the substance use disorder and mental health fields, ranging from direct service to the administration of programs and services for all levels of care.
 She has served diverse populations that include youth and their families, probationers, parolees, women with special needs, employee groups, and clients with co-occurring disorders.
 She received a B.A. in Education from Western Washington University and her master’s degree in Social Work from the University of Washington.
-She holds a license in Clinical Social Work and Substance Use Disorders.
+She holds a license in Clinical Social Work and Addiction Counseling.

 Chapter Secretary - Dan Nauts, MD, FASAM